neo-project/docs/en-us/sc/fw/dotnet/neo/StorageContext/EntryContract.md

-# StorageContex.Current Enumeration
+# StorageContext.EntryContract Enumeration

-The storage context of the current contract.
+The storage context of the contract entry point (the starting point of the contract invocation chain).

 > [!Caution]
 > Note: deprecated in version 2.0.